mpumasupa/Milagros-Pumasupa-AI-Portafolio-/AI-Applications/AI-Inventory-Optimizer/README.md

   - `train.csv` – historical weekly sales data by store and department
   - `features.csv` – external variables (fuel prices, CPI, unemployment, markdowns)
   - `stores.csv` – metadata for each store (type, size)
+  - `walmart_preprocessed.zip` – preprocessed and cleaned dataset used for model training

 All data is anonymized and aggregated at the store level to protect privacy.